MergHQ/viw/docs/subjectAndStructure.md

 # Subject

 Viw is a OBJ viewer written in Java.
 Viw comes with a orbiting camera and simple Blinn-Phong lighting model.
+Currently Viw doesn't support textures.

 **Subject:** Software to view OBJ files.